 In 2021, North Dakota received Emergency Rental Assistance (ERA) funding from US Treasury.
-ERA funds were allocated to ND Department of Human Services (DHS) to create the ND Rent Help Program.
+ERA funds were allocated to ND Department of Human Services (DHS) to create the ND Rent Help Program which is now called ND Rent Stabilization.
 As part of the program DHS contracted with Application Counselors who are responsible for outreach and application preparation for renters and individuals who are homeless to apply for rental assistance.
 In addition ERA funds were used to create Housing Facilitator positions.
 These facilitators provide housing stability support services to renters who are experiencing high levels of instability.
 The hope is to demonstrate the effectiveness of these positions and identify funding opportunities to continue the work once ERA funds are exhausted.